Sheets Import — Bulk creative generation from Google Sheets

 Creative name — what the generated creative will be called in your campaign

 You can also include columns for creative size, platform / DSP, asset slots, click actions, and trackers.
-These are all mapped in a later step.
+These are mapped in a later step.
+Anything you leave out of the sheet falls back to the Master's settings — for example, if you don't include a size or DSP column, every generated creative inherits those values from the Master it references.

-If your sheet contains image URLs, those URLs must be publicly accessible.
-If you are linking to assets stored in Google Drive, make sure sharing is set to Anyone with the link for each file.
-Assets behind a login or restricted sharing will fail to load in the generated creatives.
+The URL must be publicly accessible — no login, no restricted sharing.
+If you're linking to assets stored in Google Drive, set sharing to Anyone with the link for each file.
+Restricted files will fail to load in the generated creatives.

 Open the campaign where your Creative Masters are set up.

-Click Feed Connection.
-A Data Integration modal will open.
+Click Data Connection.
+The Data Integration modal opens.

 Click Import from Google Sheets and complete the Google authentication flow.
-You will be asked to grant Read and Write access to your Google Drive.
+You'll be asked to grant Read and Write access to your Google Drive.
 Write access is needed so NEXD can write the generated ad IDs back to your sheet after import.

 Once authenticated, select the Google Sheets file you want to connect.